danialhasan/nuxt-firebase-tailwind/README.md

 This took a week to set up.
 It's all done now.

 **NOTE: TailwindCSS is default non-JIT mode.
 To enable Tailwind JIT, create a tailwind config with npx tailwind init, add 'mode:"jit"', and you're done.**
+**NOTE: This does not have an API connection to Firebase yet.
+To get that, you have to copy it from a web app you've created in the Firebase console under a new or existing Firebase project.**
 ## Build Setup

 ```bash